Traffic cone palisades: Safety concerns and frustration on Waihi SH2

 Coastal News sales manager Nick Seal witnessed a similar incident, this time with a truck clipping the cones and sending them flying into the gutter.

-She says where space allowed, the longer-term construction sites woul use temporary steel barriers to separate traffic from construction activities between Mathers Rd and Athenree Gorge.
+She said where space allowed, the longer-term construction sites would use temporary steel barriers to separate traffic from construction activities between Mathers Rd and Athenree Gorge.

 This would reduce the number of cones and allow a higher temporary speed limit of 70km/h instead of 50km/h.